 ALSO SEE- Kerala In Summer: 10 Most Refreshing Places To Visit

-- Winter (December-February): The country experiences the most tourists during this period because of the clear skies and pleasant temperatures which range from 22 °C – 30 °C. This is the ideal time for houseboats, beaches, and sightseeing.
+- Winter (December-February): Kerala experiences the most tourists during this period because of the clear skies and pleasant temperatures which range from 22 °C – 30 °C. This is the ideal time for houseboats, beaches, and sightseeing.

 ALSO SEE – Why September is the Best Month to Visit Kerala